zerothi/sisl/docs/introduction.rst

+.. _introduction:

 Introduction
 ============

-sisl has a number of features that makes it easy to jump right into and perform a large variation of tasks.
+sisl has a number of features which makes it easy to jump right into and perform a large variation of tasks.

 1. Easy creation of geometries.
 Similar to `ASE`_ sisl provides an easy scripting engine to create and manipulate geometries.
-   The goal of sisl is not specifically DFT-related software which typically only works with a limited number of atoms.
+   The goal of sisl is not specifically DFT-related software which typically only targets a limited number of atoms.
 One of the main features of sisl is the enourmously fast creation and manipulation of geometries such as attaching two geometries together, rotating atoms, removing atoms, changing bond-lengths etc.